 A thread is a sequence of instructions executed by a CPU core.
 A program can divide itself into several threads in order to be able to run on multiple cores.
 A thread in Live might typically constitute an audio clip playing, followed by an audio effect, then an output to the Master track.

-What is hyper-threading?
+What is multi-threading?

 Hyper-threading is a feature of certain processors which allows them to further subdivide cores so that two concurrent threads can be handled per core.
-Hyper-threading is enabled by default for computers with multi-core processors.
+Hyper-threading is enabled by default in Live for computers with multi-core processors.
 In Live 9, if your computer only has a single-core processor, hyper-threading is automatically disabled in order to preserve the correct order of the threads to be processed.